CreoAtive/python-observables/README.md

 ### Observable(value)

-Create an instance of Observable with an initial value and add onChangeCallbacks via the subscribe method.
-Use the set method to change the value.
+Create an instance of Observable with an initial value and add callbacks via **.subscribe(onChangeCallback)** method.
+Use **.set(value)** to change the value.
 All subscribed callbacks will be executed with new_value and old_value as arguments.

 **example**